 - The £12,570 salary takes up the entire 2023/24 tax-free personal allowance.

-- The first £500 of dividends is tax-free, due to the dividend allowance.
+- The first £500 of dividends is tax-free under the dividend allowance.

 What about dividends paid into your pension or ISA?